prebenn/eCoin/README.md

 *Control is an illusion*

 Random cryptocurrency project I found on my old drive,\
 why not upload it.
-Learning python or smthn?
+Was learning python I guess?